ieco-lab/scariR/R/(0)_README_R.txt

 This function will create a map of establishment suitability based on a MaxEnt model trained using the `SDMtune` R package.
 It will optionally create thresholded versions of these maps using thresholds given by the MaxEnt algorithm.

+First used in vignette 050

 ## Changelog

+v0-
-- 2024-02-13- name changed and version without _CV created
+v1- 2024-02-13- name changed and version without _CV created

 ----------create_MaxEnt_suitability_maps.R----------